 BridgeWell Capital: Hard Money Lender in North Carolina

+True Private Hard Money, No Bank or Wall St. underwriting.
+We fund loans no one else can!
+Our staff our friendly, honest and fair.
+BridgeWell Capital is BBB A+ Rated.
 At BridgeWell Capital we specialize in hard money/private money lending for residential real estate investment projects in North Carolina.
-Our hard money lending programs in North Carolina, include loans for investor buy fix sell projects, rental properties, investment property refinances and rehab credit lines.
+Our hard money lending programs in North Carolina, include loans for investor Fix and Flip projects, Rental properties, Investment property refinances and rehab credit lines.
 We focus on the markets of Charlotte, Raleigh, Asheville and Winston-Salem but we also lend in any other markets in North Carolina.

 If you are a real estate investor looking for a fast, easy and convenient source of hard money financing in North Carolina you have come to the right place.
 For many investors getting financing for their projects is not an easy task.
 Unlike banks, BridgeWell Capital offers many unique, versatile and flexible private money loan programs.
 The less-stringent private money lending programs mean less paperwork, less requirements and fewer hurdles for the investor.
 Instead of looking at your credit score or you foreclosure history, we look at your ability to succeed.
 We don’t look for technicalities to disapprove your hard money loan; we look for ways to say yes, for ways to help you succeed.
 Our goal is your success!